 In lieu of flowers, please consider donating to one of the following organizations in Chen-yu Yen's memory:

 - CCACC: English or Chinese

 - UNC School of Public Health - search all funds and choose "Chen-Yu and Ray-Whay C. Yen Expendable Fellowship (444732)" option

 - Johns Hopkins Whiting School of Engineering

 - Living Classrooms Foundation

 Disclaimers and Your Promise

-IWY newsletters are provided to my friends as investment suggestions without charge.
-I usually own many stocks recommended (You need to decide whether that constitutes a conflict of interest or a vote of confidence).
-I usually have done due diligence studies on the stocks before recommending them.
-However, there is no guarantee that their prices will go up either on their own or by my recommendation.
-If you profited from my investment advice, you have promised to use part of the profit for charities or worthy causes of your own choice.
+IWY newsletters are provided to our friends as investment suggestions without charge.
+We usually own many stocks recommended (You need to decide whether that constitutes a conflict of interest or a vote of confidence).
+We usually have done due diligence studies on the stocks before recommending them.
+However, there is no guarantee that their prices will go up either on their own or by our recommendation.
+If you profited from our investment advice, you have promised to use part of the profit for charities or worthy causes of your own choice.